 Telephone: 0800 032 5204

 The people we work with have said they want to be educated about domestic abuse and You First work in partnership with other agencies to offer a range of support groups within the community.

 These groups may be about information, recovery, behaviour change, informal drop-in sessions or awareness raising.

-You First currently offer three distinct behaviour change groups for people who have experienced domestic abuse.
+YOU First currently offer three distinct behaviour change groups for people who have experienced domestic abuse.
 We normally deliver these in a supportive and friendly environment but may discuss 1:1 sessions where group work is not possible:

-- Pattern Changing – primarily an education course undertaken in a supportive environment with experienced facilitators, exploring basic rights, understanding of boundaries, how to set boundaries, develop assertiveness skills.
+- Pattern Changing – primarily an education course is undertaken in a supportive environment with experienced facilitators, exploring basic rights, understanding of boundaries, how to set boundaries, develop assertiveness skills.
 This course is designed to help understand about domestic abuse, how it affects a person, how to regain power and control and choice within your life and what your future options may be.

-- Freedom Programme – this group is a rolling programme delivered by experienced facilitators and is designed to help identify abusive behaviours and beliefs and to gain self esteem and the confidence to improve the quality of life.
+- Freedom Programme – this group is a rolling programme delivered by experienced facilitators and is designed to help identify abusive behaviours and beliefs and to gain self-esteem and the confidence to improve the quality of life.